 To begin with, besides the sparkling night view, there’s a line of café and restaurants here.
 It all offers the same night scene and tasty local dishes.

 The site is pretty much a nice spot to enjoy city light with few dine-in options.
 There is no entrance fee to Bukit Bintang Yogyakarta.
 Visitors will only need to pay the parking fee.
 And it cost Rp5.000 for a scooter.

 Make sure to arrive at Bukit Bintang at least before 5 PM for catching up on the sunset.
 At this time, it will be more spacious to park and pick a sighting view.
 The site is open 24 hours.
 While for cafes and restaurants nearby, some open from 9 AM.
 And it closes at midnight around 1 AM to 3 PM.

 |Every day||Open 24 Hours|

-Bukit Bintang is pretty humble for tourism site, compared to other popular and big places.
-It is basically the edge of the hill, side by side with a highway.
+Bukit Bintang is pretty humble for a tourist site, compared to other popular and big places.
+It is the edge of the hill, side by side with a highway.
 There is a stretch of concrete block to sit and take pictures.
 The restaurants, vendors, and other facilities are also mostly organized by locals.